diceid/sample-verifier-webapp/README.md

  - click on "Veirfy Credentials"
  - QR code is displayed on the screen, scan this with your DICE Identity Wallet on mobile phone
  - Present the requested presentation attributes
- - Once credential is presented, DICE verifier Platform verifies the credential and result of verifucation is sent back the the sample verifier webapp as callback
+ - Once credential is presented, DICE verifier Platform verifies the credential and result of verification is sent back the the sample verifier webapp as callback

 ## Flow Diagram
 The flow of Verifiable credential between these different parties is:<br>